MirceaMacarie/Test_Cases/README.md

 # Test Case Samples
-This repository contains examples of Test Case samples written by myself for different real webpages, in order to verify their functionalities.
+This repository contains Test Case samples written by myself for different real webpages, in order to verify their functionalities.
 These Test Cases aim Positive Flow, Negative Flow and Other Flows of the websites.

 ------

+### :one: Test Cases for Login function on https://login.wordpress.org/ :arrow_down:

 **Test ID:** 1